dottedmag/ppow/README.md

 ## Daemon commands

-Daemons are executed on startup, and are restarted by modd whenever they exit.
+Daemons are executed on startup, and are restarted by ppow whenever they exit.
-When a block containing a daemon command is triggered, modd sends a signal to the daemon process group.
-If the signal causes the daemon to exit, it is immediately restarted by modd - however, it's also common for daemons to do other useful things like reloading configuration in response to signals.
+When a block containing a daemon command is triggered, ppow sends a signal to the daemon process group.
+If the signal causes the daemon to exit, it is immediately restarted by ppow - however, it's also common for daemons to do other useful things like reloading configuration in response to signals.

 The default signal used is SIGHUP, but the signal can be controlled using